 The Bornd C170B Bluetooth 3.0 Wireless Mouse is available in several different colors: blue, white, brown, and pink.
 My son want to try the blue version, so that's what I have ordered.

-The Bornd C170B Bluetooth 3.0 Wireless Mouse has a class look to it.
+The Bornd C170B Bluetooth 3.0 Wireless Mouse has a classy look to it.
 It has a deep candy-gloss red portrays classiness.
 As much as I dislike chrome, its chrome scroll wheel trims actually works to my liking.
 But the side and back of the mouse is black plastic, which cheapens the effect somewhat.

 This classy look only pertains to the top of the mouse.
 When you turn it upside down, as shown in the photo below, you can see the cheap plastic mode.
 However, this obvious facade doesn't bother me at all, because I only want to play $13 for a mouse.
 It's sophisticated look on top is a bonus for me.
 It's bottom is not much of a factor as long as the mouse functions.